NickGrunert/master-thesis/modules/02_algorithm.typ

     #heading(depth: 5, numbering: none, bookmarked: false)[Theory]
     There are many ways to improve the contrast of images @log3.
-    This subsection will focus on one such chosen method, namely using applying a logarithmic transformation to the input data.
+    This subsection will focus on one such chosen method, namely applying a logarithmic transformation to the input data.
     A higher contrast is generally helpful for visual confirmation, as well as presumably helpful for the general performance of the algorithm.
     At the very least, the visual appeal of the intermediate derivative image is greatly improved, making most values and edges more distinguishable.
     The strong effect of this can be seen in @fig:algorithm:log, where not only a visual distinction is possible only after scaling, but also the distribution plot clearly reflecting better utilization of the value spectrum.